V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ## Corner Bottoms
 ![!Parts and hardware](https://www.v1engineering.com/wp-content/uploads/2020/06/corner-bottom-scaled.jpg){: width="400"}

-* You will need the printed Corner Bottoms and Corner Bottom Mirrored And M5x30 screws.
+* You will need the printed Corner Bottoms and Corner Bottom Mirrored and M5x30 screws.

 !!!
 Warning
     If you are not using the V1 Kit please make sure your screw heads are low profile enough not to interfere with the Lower Rail.

 ![!Belt Orientation](https://www.v1engineering.com/wp-content/uploads/2020/06/base-bottom-arrows-scaled.jpg){: width="400"}

-* The corner bottoms go on the leg locks as shown, Pay attention to how the belt slider slots are oriented.
+* The Corner Bottoms go on the Leg Locks as shown.
+Pay attention to how the belt slider slots are oriented.
 They point towards each other on the outside of the build area.
 * This picture is taken with the 0,0 (home) corner in the bottom nearest left.
 The corners should be as shown.

 ![!Assemble](https://www.v1engineering.com/wp-content/uploads/2020/06/base-bottom-scaled.jpg){: width="400"}

-* Get the screws started to hold the leg locks and corner bottoms together.
+* Get the screws started to hold the Leg Locks and Corner Bottoms together.
 * Leave them loose, just tight enough to make the screw head clear the rail.

 ![!Add Y rails](https://www.v1engineering.com/wp-content/uploads/2020/06/rails-1-scaled.jpg){: width="400"}